As a brain owner myself, (or does it own me?) I’ve taken an interest in the brain and how to improve brain power, since the late 1970s.

 The power of our brains is often admired.
 What is talked about less often, is that the brain/mind combination is not well designed for certain functions:

-- Often we ‘order up’ a memory using our conscious mind, and the subconscious delivers when it gets around to it, sometimes at the most inconvenient of times.
-The subconscious has no sense of time.
+- Often we ‘order up’ a memory using our conscious mind, and the subconscious delivers when it gets around to it, often at the most inconvenient time.
+The subconscious has no sense of time nor timing.

 - All information is treated as current by the subconscious mind regardless of how long it has been held.
 Such information is often applied to current experience inappropriately.
 For example, a childlike reaction to a situation can surface at any time;